 Frank fulfilled hundreds of custom made wood projects for almost every person and business in Hartland over his almost 40 years in the trade as noted in his Work Order Journals.

 He was very involved with various town affairs and served as Hartland Town Clerk for several years as well as a long time member of the Hartland School Committee.

-Frank and Mabel are interred together Pine Grove Cemetery.
+Frank and Mabel are interred together at Pine Grove Cemetery.

 See Griffith Family